HARSH-KUMAR10/HARSH-KUMAR10/README.md

 * [live]() , [github](https://github.com/ArcticDevs/Printribe)
 ##### A2Z : Intelligent Hiring Platform
 * A hiring platform where:-
- i) A candidate will be able to add his details. ii) A hiring manager will able to see multiple candidates profiles. iii) Hiring Manager will be able to assign SME (Subject Matter Expert) to have an interview with the candidate. iv) SME will give feedback of the interview, which will be available to the hiring managers.
+ 1) A candidate will be able to add his details.
+ 2) A hiring manager will able to see multiple candidates profiles.
+ 3) Hiring Manager will be able to assign SME (Subject Matter Expert) to have an interview with the candidate.
+ 4) SME will give feedback of the interview, which will be available to the hiring managers.
 * Worked primaryly on backend for A2Z using <b>NodeJS (Express)</b>, with database as <b>mongoose (MongoDB Atlas)</b>.
 * Integrated resume-parser api, npl resume-summary API, video-summary API.
 * Integrated <b>google authorisation</b> sign-in and login, resume-uploader.